 Major companies like Lockheed Martin, Raytheon and ONCOR have hired ENMU graduates in electronics engineering.
 Our students have been actively sought out for summer internships and jobs by ONCOR.
 Starting positions at ONCOR http://www.oncor.com provide an excellent starting salary and financial contributions to graduate school.
 The bottom line is: we prepare you for life beyond college.

 When you receive a BAAS degree with an analog electronics engineering technology concentration, dependent on the core upper-level EET courses you complete, you may pursue careers in: development, testing and maintenance of electrical and electronic circuits, the renewable energy technology industry, industries requiring PLC operation and programming or supervising and maintaining electronic equipment such as communication systems.
-Other benefits include new opportunities in management, or even a new career in a related field.
+Other benefits include new opportunities in management or a new career in a related field.
 In addition to advisors and departments, we offer free job placement assistance to all ENMU students, so if you are looking for a job, we can help you find it.